 | Production control | Add checkpointing, termination guards, evidence validation, and approvals bound to exact risky actions. |

 Why is typed shared state often easier than message passing for structured workflows?
-It is not universally better, but it gives downstream nodes reliable fields such as order_data, approval_status, policy_result, and error_count without asking them to infer state from a growing transcript.
+It isn't universally better, but it gives downstream nodes reliable fields such as deployment_data, approval_status, policy_result, and error_count without asking them to infer state from a growing transcript.
 Message-oriented teams can work well, but they need stronger serialization, summaries, and termination policies as history grows.

 How does human-in-the-loop approval fit into graph architecture?
 Model it as an explicit approval node.
 In LangGraph, that node can call interrupt() to emit a structured review payload and pause execution through a checkpointer.
 The payload should contain the proposed action digest, evidence, source version, and idempotency key.
 After a human decision resumes the workflow with Command(resume=...), the execution node still revalidates authoritative state before writing.